LeastAuthority/haskell-spake2/README.rst

    ValueError: element is not in the right group TestInterop.hs: fd:15: hGetLine: end of file

-Which indicates that we are using the wrong group.
+Which probably indicates that either our group implementation or our serialization differs.
 Which is why we say that haskell-spake2 doesn't work.